smallest-cock/CustomQuickchat/README.md

 ## 📖 Usage

-Check out the [Settings guide](./docs/Settings.md) for info about all the special features
+Check out the [Settings guide](./docs/Settings.md) for info about troubleshooting & special features

 ## 💻 Commands
 You can run these commands in the bakkesmod console window (F6), or bind them to a key